derekmerck/OrthancDocker/README.md

 aarch64
 ```

-You can also check the image architecture without running it by inspecting the value of `.Config.Labels.architecture`.
+You can also confirm the image architecture without running a container by inspecting the value of `.Config.Labels.architecture`.
 (This is a creator-defined label that is _different_ than the normal `.Architecture` key -- which appears to _always_ report as `amd64`.)

 ```bash
 $ docker inspect derekmerck/orthanc --format "{{ .Config.Labels.architecture }}"